 - Laboratory teaching activities highlighted in blue.

-- Professor Luciana Caenazzo – Associate Professor of Legal Medicine, University of Padua (Director of Master’s Course);
+- Prof. Luciana Caenazzo – Associate Professor of Forensic Medicine, University of Padua (Director of the Master);

-- Professor Jean Paul Belgrado – Associate Professor at the Faculty of Motor Sciences, Free University of Brussels;
+- Prof. Jean Paul Belgrado, PhD – Associate Professor at the Faculty of Movement Sciences, Research Unit in Lymphology and Rehabilitation, Free University of Brussels;

-- Professor Giacomo Rossitto – Internal Medicine Researcher, University of Padua;
+- Prof. Giacomo Rossitto – Researcher in Internal Medicine, University of Padua;

-- Dr. Pamela Tozzo – Legal Medicine Researcher, University of Padua;
+- Dr. Pamela Tozzo – Researcher in Forensic Medicine, University of Padua;

-- Dr. Silvia Fontana – Physiatrist from A.ULSS 7 Pedemontana.
+- Dr. Silvia Fontana – Scientific Contact Center Hub Veneto Region for Lymphedema, AULSS 7 Pedemontana.

 The general ranking of merit for the academic year 2025/26 will be published on the Italian page of this Master according to the timing provided in the Call.